-Participants.
-Participants consisted of 192 undergraduate students at the University of California, Los Angeles (129 female, 62 male, 1 unreported), ranging in age from 18 to 30 years (M = 20.50, SD = 1.75).
-Participants received partial credit toward a course requirement for completing the experiment.
-The current experiment was based on a pooled set of original data (N = 96) and replication data (N = 96).
-The sample size per condition for each period of collection was based on prior research investigating value effects on memory and selectivity (Castel et al., 2013; Hayes, Kelly, & Smith, 2013; Middlebrooks, McGillivray, et al., 2016; Middlebrooks, Murayama, & Castel, 2016); value-directed remembering and selectivity effects have been repeatedly and robustly found with this conventional sample size.
+Participants-Participants consisted of 192 undergraduate students at the University of California, Los Angeles (129 female, 1 unreported), ranging in age from 18 to 30 years (M = 20.5, SD = 1.75).
+Participants received partial credit for a course requirement.

+The current experiment is based on a pooled set of original data (N= 96) and replication data (N= 96).
+The sample size per condition for each period of collection was based on prior research investigating value effects on memory and selectivity (Castel, Murayama, Friedman, McGillivray, & Link, 2013; Hayes, Kelly, & Smith, 2013; Middlebrooks, McGillivray, Murayama, & Castel, 2016; Middlebrooks, Murayama, et al., 2016); value-directed remembering and selectivity effects have been repeatedly and robustly found with this conventional sample size.